poseidon-framework/janno/README.md

 # poseidon2

-Validation, merging, subsetting and convertion of Poseidon v.2 packages both in R and on the command line.
+Validation, merging, subsetting and conversion of Poseidon v.2 packages both in R and on the command line.

 ## Command line interface